-It is good to know that karst water is the cleanest and most valuable raw water in the world, and in Hungary this valuable water accounts for a high proportion in the tap water.
+It is good to know that karst water is the cleanest and most valuable raw water in the world, and in Hungary, this valuable water accounts for a high proportion of tap water.

-Karst water is the best quality ever, due to the calcium-and magnesium ions solved from the karsts it is hard drinking water which usually doesn’t need to be cleaned.
+Karst water is the best quality ever due to the calcium and magnesium ions dissolved from the karsts.
+It is hard drinking water, which usually doesn’t need to be cleaned.

 From surface water

 Since the dolomite- and limestone mountains providing karst water are really vulnerable, they are under strict protection in Hungary.

 The most protected areas can be found in Bakony, Vértes and Bükk mountains.
 The remaining 5% of the raw water necessary for tap water is extracted from surface water.

 Surface water can rarely be used for the production of tap water in Hungary, it is possible only in locations where other raw water is not accessible or the extraction is not economical.

 In Hungary, the extracted raw water must undergo quite a complicated cleaning process in order that the quality can meet the strict requirements.

 How strictly is tap water tested in Budapest?